Naga Prok attitude

 The attitude references an episode in the Buddha's life after reaching the enlightenment.
 He travelled to various kingdoms to teach and spent the rest of his time meditating.
 One night, a heavy storm raged in the forest where he was meditating.
-A nāga by the name of Mucalinda (มุจลินท์) saw him meditating under harsh weather.
+A nāga by the name of Mucalinda saw him meditating under harsh weather.
 Mucalinda decided to coil around his āsana (seat) and use himself as a shield to protect the Buddha from raindrops.

 The attitude was pioneered in early Khmer art.